 The process of product development is often lengthy.
 The most important element at the end of this process is product testing.
 Free product testing offers benefits to both businesses and consumers.

-Releasing a product without testing opens the business to potential damage to sales, damage to reputation and even legal action.
-With product development, there’s always room for error, but errors mean lost money.
+Releasing a product without testing opens the business to potential damage to sales, reputation, and even legal action.
+Product development always has room for error, but errors mean lost money.

 This is where free product testing comes in.
-Selecting a number of consumers, via online participation or a marketing company, to experience the new product or service before it is public will give you crucial feedback.
+Selecting several consumers, via online participation or a marketing company, to experience the new product or service before it is public will give you crucial feedback.

 This feedback could be used to report back to the development team and improve weaknesses or inconsistencies with the new product before launching it to the public.

 Product testing is important for all businesses.
-To fully understand the importance of product testing and how it’s done, let’s take a look at all aspects of the testing process.
+To fully understand the importance of product testing and how it’s done, let’s look at all aspects of the testing process.

 Free product testing featured